mastaehe/bonsaiai.github.io/source/includes/api-reference/_api-reference.html.md

 Test pass value contains data for test pass episodes that occur once every 20 training episodes during training for a given version of a BRAIN.
-This represents the AI's highest reward value achieved at a regular interval of training.
+This value is representative of the AI’s performance at a regular interval of training.

 > Request